elchininet/home-assistant-javascript-templates/README.md

 #### variables

-This property gets and sets the global variables that will be available in the templates.
+This property gets and sets the global variables that will be available in all the templates.

 ### Methods